hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [20:22:30](#iSQSmu_6Rp-L-2N3qkrMKRnJrryEUUf0SrjDLSaEyC0) <hiiamboris (NOT THIS ONE)>:
 > @rebolek did an experimental simple structured editor called "Value" a few years ago.

-Except his editor can't possibly edit a live system unless edits can be loaded without breaking it Ì†ΩÌ∏â
+Except his editor can't possibly edit a live system unless edits can be loaded without breaking it üòâ

 [20:22:52](#As3C1q-VJ71Z080L0Ny_ZxAhvubF7l1hdTKphgS7uk4) <hiiamboris (NOT THIS ONE)>:
 Which takes us to the beginning again.